jcbgamboa/Divergence-point-analysis-fake-data/README.md

 What does the tool do?
 ======================

-The tool is composed of two scripts (more about them in the next sections):
+The tool is composed of three scripts (more about them in the next sections):

+ * `main.py`: creates the windowed interface.
+This is the "main" script, i.e., the entry point of the program.
  * `dpa_fake_data_gen.py`: outputs a single dataset file
- * `run_generator.py`: repeatedly calls `dpa_fake_data_gen.py`, generating
+ * `run_generator.py`: special functions to call `dpa_fake_data_gen.py`,
-    many datasets.
-In principle, this script is just a "helper" script that makes configuring `dpa_fake_data_gen.py` easyer, and
-    allows you to produce many datasets without having to specifically set the (many many) parameters of `dpa_fake_data_gen.py` "by hand".
+   used by `main.py`.

 You have a lot of control over many parameters that will affect how the participants behave in your (fake) data: how much variability they have,